 You can disconnect or delete your Stripe connection, by hovering over the

 Connect button until you see the label change to a red

 Disconnect button will start the de-authorization process for you.

-The Publishable key is used inside each of the consent campaigns and your XcooBee projects with Stripe payments.
-When you add the Stripe payment section to your campaign data, or select Stripe as payment provider you will be asked to provide these keys if you have not already authorized them before.
+The Stripe keys are used inside each of the consent and payment projects where you have selected the Stripe payment processing option.
+When you add the Stripe payment section to your campaign or project, or select Stripe as payment provider you will be asked to provide these keys if you have not already authorized them before.

 We recommend that you start by connecting your test keys and switch to your production keys once you have tested your processes.

 When you copy and paste your keys, please ensure that you do not copy extra spaces or line feeds at the beginning or end.